THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 - Fees paid: roughly $184 USD (20%)

 This exchange has really highlighted for us how AMAZING it is that we have Charles Schwab bank accounts.
 Most of the time when we need cash, we just pull from an ATM.
-We have no fees from Schwab, a minimal conversion fee, and all ATM fees are refunded.
+We have no fees from Schwab, a minimal conversion fee, and all ATM fees from other banks are refunded.

 In 2012, living in Houston, we withdrew money from an ATM twice.
-In the past 12 months, we pulled cash from ATMs TWENTY FIVE TIMES.
+In the past 12 months in the South Pacific, we pulled cash from ATMs TWENTY FIVE TIMES.
 Granted, Tonga is really behind the times with credit card machines.
 Pulling cash out of ATMs costs us virtually nothing.
 Using a credit card often results in a 2.5% to 5% fee from the merchant, so having cash is definitely better.
 We’ve gotten back over $200 USD from Schwab in refunded ATM fees over the past 2 years.

 The are other major perks for the world traveler.
 There are no account fees whatsoever to have a Schwab checking account.
 Transfers can be made online instantly.
 The Schwab app allows us to deposit checks by simply taking a picture of them.
 Schwab has an international number to call 24/7 when you need some help.